 If you’re thinking of travelling or backpacking in Georgia, I think there are three things that make this country stand out in particular.

 Firstly, it’s the capital of Tbilisi.
 I felt this city alone was already worth the price of coming to Georgia.
+There are loads of things to do in Tbilisi.
 It may not be the most prosperous or famous city in the world, but it has seen some major revitalization, and its charm and warmth just made me want to stay there longer.

 Thirdly, Georgia is filled with ancient churches and monasteries.
 Many of these you can find in unusual or highly scenic locations.
 For example, the Vardzia monastery consists of a system of caves dug into the side of the Erushili mountains.
 Other monasteries sit on top of hills or mountains overlooking nearby towns.
 The Caucasus was one of the earliest regions where Christianity became established and Georgia was once one of the first Christian states; today it’s still a deeply pious society, mostly following the Georgian Orthodox Church.